Ross-Alexandra/portfolio-blog/README.md

         used in blog posts.
 These are loaded dynamically when a blog post is loaded to reduce the first-load time of the blog home page & of each individual blog post (as the globals should be cached by then).
+- `blogs` - A directory containing a directory of markdown & config files for each blog post.
+The markdown files contain the content of the blog post, and the config files contain metadata about the blog post.